-- Please make sure that the size of the proposal pdf submitted is no more than 5MB. - Please delete all the track change records. - Please do not set a password to the pdf file of the proposal. - · Please check that the file converted to pdf has the page numbers inserted - Please make sure to check the converted pdf file as following errors could occur.
+• Please make sure that the size of the proposal pdf submitted is no more than 5MB.

+· Please delete all the track change records.

+· Please do not set a password to the pdf file of the proposal.

+· Please check that the file converted to pdf has the page numbers inserted

+· Please make sure to check the converted pdf file as following errors could occur.

-The use of external characters or special characters may cause corrupted text in the page or file concerned (please refer to "e-Rad operation manual" (can be downloaded from the e-Rad Portal site) regarding the use of characters permitted to use).
+The use of external characters or special characters may cause corrupted text in the page or file concerned.